top of page

 • Increasing social confidence and participation

-• Supporting sensory regulation in everyday environments
+• Supporting sensory regulation across everyday environments

 • Building identity, resilience, and self-understanding